bonzanini/data-analytics-workshop/README.rst

 Outline:

-- pandas basics (estimated 60-75 minutes)
+- pandas basics (estimated 45 minutes, demo by the trainer)

   - Loading data from CSV files